Wes0617/SecuroSurf/README.md

 definitions on the web, and have _SecuroSurf_ fetch them automatically.
 If your crew provided you with an URL to use with _SecuroSurf_, you must create a `session.crews-remote.json` file containing a _JSON_ object whose keys are the crew names, and the values are the respective URLs you've been given.
-See an example [here]( session.crews-remote.json_EXAMPLE).
+See an example [here]( configs/session.crews-remote.json_EXAMPLE).
 The format used for the remote configurations is the same as the local crews, except the data is obfuscated.
 If you are the leader of a crew, have a look at the source code to learn how to implement this, or ask for help in the [issues](./issues) section.